renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/reporting.md

 #### Default Templates

-If Trivy is installed using rpm then default templates can be found at `/usr/local/share/vul/templates`.
+If Vul is installed using rpm then default templates can be found at `/usr/local/share/vul/templates`.

 ##### JUnit
 |     Scanner      | Supported |